mpuels/trello-desktop/README.md

 git clone https://github.com/madole/trello-desktop
 # Go into the repository
 cd trello-desktop
+# Install dependencies
+npm install
-# Install dependencies and run the app
+# Run the app
-npm install && npm start
+npm start
 ```

+On Ubuntu the icon of this app will show a question mark on a grey square.
+To change the icon use `menulibre`.

 **Disclosure**